JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 private val LABEL_RESPONSE = 4143
 ```

 Next, a button is created for each ML Kit identifying API demonstrated (Text, Face, Barcode, Object).
-[Example XML is available](https://github.com/JakeSteam/FirebaseReference/blob/284fb6a0bded83d9972f907b24e45fcd7fbf4dd4/app/src/main/res/layout/fragment_develop_ml_kit.xml), but the layout doesn’t matter.
-Each of these buttons then has an `onClickListener` set, which opens the system’s file picker, filtered to images only:
+[Example XML is available](https://github.com/JakeSteam/FirebaseReference/blob/284fb6a0bded83d9972f907b24e45fcd7fbf4dd4/app/src/main/res/layout/fragment_develop_ml_kit.xml), but the layout doesn't matter.
+Each of these buttons then has an `onClickListener` set, which opens the system's file picker, filtered to images only:

 ```
 textButton.setOnClickListener {